 Allies and Enemies

-Despite being one of Venezuela’s most wanted criminals, Revete appears to have reached an understanding with the Maduro administration that allows him to operate with near-total impunity.
-Furthermore, he has shown himself willing to violently defend this pact when necessary.
+Despite being one of Venezuela’s most wanted criminals, Revette appeared to have reached an understanding with the Maduro administration that allowed him to operate with near-total impunity.
+Furthermore, he had shown himself willing to violently defend this pact when necessary.
 In February 2019, his gang killed seven members of a smaller gang led by Elvis Eduardo Castro Troya, alias “El Culón.”
 It is believed that the massacre was in retaliation for the killing of two soldiers by Castro Troya’s gang, which breached the terms of the “pax mafiosa” between the gangs of west Caracas and the Venezuelan state.

-Revete is also willing to work together with other gang leaders to expand his criminal empire.
-2019 intelligence reports suggest he has reached an alliance with Carlos Alfredo Calderón Martínez, alias “El Vampi,” and Garbis Ochoa Ruiz, alias “El Garbis,” to form a still larger gang.
+Revette was also willing to work together with other gang leaders to expand his criminal empire.
+2019 intelligence reports suggested he reached an alliance with Carlos Alfredo Calderón Martínez, alias “El Vampi,” and Garbis Ochoa Ruiz, alias “El Garbis,” to form a still larger gang.

 In 2021, his invasion of La Vega saw him ally with another gang, run by Yorfren Javier Guédez Bullones, alias “El Mayeya."

-Revete’s record of evading capture while continually expanding his gang’s criminal activities demonstrates his ability to exploit the Maduro administration’s contradictory policing initiatives for his own purposes.
-He has shown himself to be highly skilled in reaching agreements with both authorities and rival gangs in order to consolidate territorial control and guarantee his impunity.
-Since 2017, the withdrawal of police from Cota 905 has allowed Revete to build a high-caliber arsenal estimated at 200 grenades, 15 AR-15 rifles and 150 smaller firearms.
+Revette’s record of evading capture while expanding his gang’s criminal activities demonstrated his ability to exploit the Maduro administration’s contradictory policing initiatives for his own purposes.
+He showed himself to be highly skilled in reaching agreements with both authorities and rival gangs in order to consolidate territorial control and guarantee his impunity.
+From 2017, the withdrawal of police from Cota 905 allowed Revette to build a high-caliber arsenal estimated at 200 grenades, 15 AR-15 rifles and 150 smaller firearms.
 With this, his gang rivals the firepower of security forces.

-El Koki is also protected due to having widespread sympathy and loyalty among residents of Cota 905, who see him as a benefactor.
+El Koki was also protected due to having widespread sympathy and loyalty among residents of Cota 905, who saw him as a benefactor.